eduardofleck/patra-karaoke/README.md

 # patra-karaoke

 This is a React and Firebase project that aims to be a karaoke manager!

-The name of this project is a tribute to the Kafe Patra Klub in Prague, wich hosts karaoke nights every sunday.
+The name of this project is a tribute to the gay bar Patra in Prague, wich hosts karaoke nights every sunday.
 This is also a demonstration of support for all the gay community around the world.

 ## About